kentik/config-snippets-cloud/cloud_AWS/terraform/module/examples/multiple-vpc-regions/README.md

-# Single VPC
+# Multiple VPC's from different regions

-Configuration in this directory creates configuration for two VPC's located in two different locations.
+The configuration in this directory creates a configuration for each VPC ID located in the input_data.json file.

 ## Requirements